tap349/tap349.github.io/_posts/2016-09-02-autoloading-in-rails.md

 ```

 not adding them to `eager_load_paths` not only causes performance issues
-(classes inside _lib/_ are lazy loaded in production) but also might cause
+(classes inside _lib/_ are lazy loaded in production) but also might be the
-weird uninitialized constant errors.
+source of weird uninitialized constant errors.

 to sum up **always** add non-standard directories to both `autoload_paths`
 and `eager_load_paths` to avoid loading errors in production.